Karolis4567/WindowsOrders/WindowsOrders.Api/README.txt

 5. Optional: Interface validations.
 DTO.
 Separated BLL and DAL projects.

 1. Database was created using EF.
-Database could be created using migrations.
+Database on your system could be created using migrations.
 Main project for migrations  - WindowsOrders.Api

 To review solution two startup projects should be set -  WindowsOrders.Api and WindowsOrders.Web

+Project WindowsOrders.DAL .sql scripts
+* InsertTestData.sql - Insert test data into database created with migrations
+* InsertUsStates.sql - Insert Us States information.
+Us States in app has predefined selection option
+* InsertWindowsItemsTypes.sq - Insert window item types.
+Window item types has predefined selection option

-3. In this solution all fiels are made editable.
+3. All order fields are editable.
-4. Solution has ability to create, edit and delete orders.
+4. Orders could be created, edited or deleted.
-5. Solution was splitted into Api, BLL, DAL, Web projects, Dto's are used in solution,
+5. Solution was splitted into Api, BLL, DAL, Web projects,

+Dto's are used in solution,

-Basic validations where done to interface.
+Only very basic validations where implemented.
 Fields which needs to be populated with data are marked with red border.

+If needed those validations could be expanded..